LuiseFreese/PP-Good-practices/ALM/setup-ALM.md

 ![Build pipeline 2](images/alm_pp_pl2-drop.png)

-## Release pipeline
+## Release pipeline to TEST

 Now that we have our managed solution in the **BUILD** environment, we will want to release it to **TEST** or to **PROD** (depends on requirements of User Acceptance Testing)

 ![ALM overview](images/alm_pp.png)

 * Under **Pipelines**, select **Releases**
-* Under Artifacts, select your project and the source (its the Build pipeline 2)
+* Under Artifacts, select your project and the source (its the Build pipeline 2  - Build Managed Solution)

 ![Release Overview](images/alm_pp-release_artifact.png)